-The Graduate Programs in School Psychology draws upon the teaching and research capabilities of more than 40 members of the Department of Psychology, representing several fields of psychology.
-Illinois State University has the largest psychology department in Illinois except for the University of Illinois.
+The graduate programs in School Psychology draw upon the teaching and research capabilities of more than 40 faculty members of the Department of Psychology, representing several fields of psychology.
+Illinois State University has the second largest psychology department in Illinois.

 Dr. Gary Cates received his training in educational psychology in an APA- and NASP-approved program in school psychology from Mississippi State University.
 His research includes academic instruction and interventions, data-based decision making, and applied behavior analysis in educational environments.
 He teaches PSY 421 Advanced Behavior Modification and PSY 435 Academic Assessment and Intervention, and supervises trainees as part of PSY 436.04 Practicum: Psychoeducational Assessment and advanced practica (PSY 590).
 He also coordinates the Academic Intervention Consultation Services and the Multidisciplinary Psychoeducational Assessment Service at the Psychological Services Center (PSC), which provides academic intervention and research services for students with academic difficulties.
 Dr. Cates serves on the editorial boards of the Journal of Behavioral Education and Journal of Evidenced-Based Practices for Schools.
-Dr. Cates is an Illinois State Board of Education0 (ISBE) licensed school psychologist.
+Dr. Cates is an Illinois State Board of Education (ISBE) licensed school psychologist.

 Dr. Karla Doepke received her training in child-clinical psychology from West Virginia University.
 She completed an internship at Johns Hopkins School of Medicine at the Kennedy Krieger Institute, and a post-doctoral fellowship at Emory University School of Medicine.
 Her research and training includes research-to-practice issues, evaluating the efficacy of prevention and intervention programs, autism, and efficacy of training models.
 Dr. Doepke is the director of The Autism Place, an Illinois State Affiliate Site, which is funded through The Autism Program of Illinois.
 She supervises trainees in PSY 436.05 Practicum: Psychosocial Assessment and advanced practica (PSY 590).
 Dr. Doepke received over $1,000,000 in grants for her research and practice activities.
 Dr. Doepke is an Illinois Department of Professional Regulation licensed clinical psychologist (Alabama).